The Outwoods has entered a five-year Countryside Stewardship scheme run by Natural England and the Forestry Commission.

 The scheme aims to preserve the ecology and habitats found in the Outwoods.

-The Council is working alongside the Outwoods Management Committee to gradually remove non-native coniferous trees over the next 10 years to return the Outwoods to a natural acid oak woodland.
+The Council is working alongside the Outwoods Management Committee to gradually remove non-native coniferous trees and return the Outwoods to a natural acid oak woodland over the next 10 years.